 Not everyone has access to hands-on instruction and expert training.
 VR training and simulation changes the game by expanding access through increasingly affordable headsets and training platforms.

 Save Time and Money

 Not everyone has access to the ideal equipment and environments suited to their learning needs.
-VR training can provide the virtual equivalent of millions of dollars worth of equipment and environments you may not otherwise have access to.
+VR training can provide the virtual equivalent for far cheaper.
 It can also save instructor and technician time by allowing learners to access pre-recorded immersive training asynchronously.

 VR training and simulation takes rural or remote learning to a whole new level.
-Learners can stand face-to-face virtually with instructors thousands of miles away, from wherever in the world they happen to be.
+Learners can stand face-to-face virtually with instructors, from wherever in the world they happen to be.